ndr3svt/dataScienceLearning/statisticsForDataScienceNotes.md

    - The plot includes labels and a legend to clearly compare the theoretical PMF with the sampled data.

 This example shows how to work with a probability mass function for a discrete distribution in Python.
 Enjoy experimenting with the code!

+# Uniform Distribution

+suppose we roll a die. the outcomes of this event can be 1 - 6 all outcomes have an equal proobability of occurrence

+we can say that the proabilities of occurrence is uniformly distributed

+Useful when we are interested in unbiased selection

+## Two types of uniform Distribution

+- Discrete Uniform Distribution -> take a finite number (m) of values and each value has equal probability of selection

+For example : number of books sold by a bookseller per day can be uniformly distributed between 100 -300

+- Continuous Uniform Distribution . can take values in an specified range

+For example -> temperature in US tomorrow distributed btween 12º - 28º